Safelight (film): Plot

-The film is set in the 1970s and it starts off in front of a truck stop where Vicki is getting roughed up by Skid, her narcissistic pimp.
-Seeing this physical exchange taking place, Charles, who had been working at the truck stop, comes outside with a bat telling Skid to leave her alone.
-Skid eventually drives off not taking Charles seriously due to his physical condition.
+Sometime in the 1970s, Vicki is getting roughed up at a truck stop by Skid, her narcissistic pimp.
+Charles, who had been working at the truck stop, comes outside with a bat telling Skid to leave her alone.
+Skid doesn't take Charles seriously but eventually drives off.
+Charles is a 17-year-old high school student who is bullied because of his physical disability, but finds solace in taking photographs.

-Charles is a 17-year-old high school student who gets constantly bullied because of his physical disability, but finds solace in taking photographs.
-One day at school Charles's teacher, Mr. Sullivan, announces that a photography contest would be taking place at the school.
+Charles lives at home with his supportive father, Eric, who is dying.
+At the truck stop, Charles works for a witty middle-aged woman, Peg, who adores and encourages him.
+One day at school Charles's teacher, Mr. Sullivan, announces that a photography contest will be taking place.
 Intrigued, Charles takes a flyer.

-Charles lives at home with his supportive father, Eric, who is dying.
-Back at the truck stop, Charles works for a witty middle-aged woman named, Peg, who absolutely adores and encourages him.
+He considers entering the photography contest, but doesn't know what his theme will be.

 Vicki is an 18-year-old prostitute who lives in a motel room near the truck stop.
-Vicki relentlessly puts up with her crazy women-hating pimp, Skid, who always wants his cut of the money she makes for hooking.

-Meanwhile, Vicki keeps on coming into the truck stop in between her sessions with various truck drivers, making small talk with Charles.

-Charles is thinking about entering the photography contest but he doesn't know what his theme will be.

-During one of his shifts Vicki comes in and notices Charles contest flyer and asks him if he is going to enter.
-Charles expresses that he wants to take photos of the California lighthouses, but that he would need someone to drive him, on account of his physical disability.
-Vicki then offers to drive Charles around so that he could take pictures of the different lighthouses for his contest.
+Vicki continued to put up with Skid, who always wants his cut of the money she makes from prostitution.
+Meanwhile, she keeps coming into the truck stop to talk to Charles between her sessions with various truck drivers.
+During one of his shifts Vicki notices the contest flyer and asks Charles if he is going to enter.
+He responds that he wants to take photos of the California lighthouses, but that he would need someone to drive him, due to his physical disability.
+Vicki then offers to drive Charles around to take pictures for the contest.

 At the first lighthouse Charles tells Vicki that his mother abandoned him when he was young and that the camera he was using to take the photos belonged to his brother, Kevin, who was killed in Vietnam.
-To which, Vicki revealed that her father was dead and that her mother kicked her out of the house.

-At the second lighthouse Vicki reveals to Charles that her mother kicked her out the house because she thought that Vicki was messing around with one of her boyfriends and that once she was on her own she met Skid.
-Seeing that Charles and Vicki were getting closer, Peg invites her out to go dancing with her, Charles and a couple of her girlfriends, Vicki agrees.
-During their night out Vicki persuades Charles to slow dance with her and the two share a kiss.
+In response, Vicki reveals that her father is dead and her mother kicked her out of the house.
+At the second lighthouse, Vicki further explains that her mother kicked her out of the house because she thought Vicki was messing around with one of her boyfriends, and that once she was on her own she met Skid.